klopezd/instatrace_guides/README.md

 3. Create the mail body text, a new file should be created on app/views/mailer/abnormal_activity_notifier.text.erb

 ```
-The shipment with SRF, <%= @shipment.srf %> has reported abnormal activity on EFM

-There are over 10 milestones registered for this shipment.
-Please review

-Thank you and have a great day!
+Monitoring alert has identified a potential runaway issue for EFM on SRF <%= @shipment.srf %>.
+A total of <%= @milestone_count %> milestones have been recorded

 ----
 regards,